hostjane/hostjane.github.io/_pages/point-your-domain.md

 While propagation is still pending, or has failed, there maybe a mixed-picture of red crosses and green ticks.

 ### Troubleshooting A-records
+{: .no_toc }

-Remember it can take up to 72 hours for DNS to propagate.
-Contact your domain registrar's support if the map is not turning green after 72 hours.
+These days, DNS propagation is usually super quick and propagated within 1-2 minutes.
+But technically it can take a lot longer for DNS to propagate.
+We recommend to contact your domain registrar's support if your domain's map at [What's My DNS](https://www.whatsmydns.net/) is not turning green after an hour.